ItsAnunesS/permaweb-create-vue-starter/README.md

 This guide will provide step-by-step instructions to configure your development environment and build a permaweb Vue application.

-## Contributing

-The Create Vue Starter Kit project welcomes all contributions.
-Please refer to the [Contributing Guidelines](./CONTRIBUTING.md) when submitting improvements.

 ## Prerequisites

 - Basic Typescript Knowledge (Not Mandatory) - [Learn Typescript](https://www.typescriptlang.org/docs/)